Brake Caliper Painting

 At Alloy Refurb Centre in Harlow, Essex, we specialise in professional brake caliper painting to enhance the look and longevity of your vehicle’s braking system.

 Caliper painting, also known as caliper spraying or brake painting, is an excellent way to customise the appearance of your car while protecting your brake components from rust and corrosion.
+Most top-spec performance cars provide caliper painting as an optional extra, like this Range Rover SVR.

 We offer two methods for caliper painting: wet spray and powder coating.
 Both methods provide a smooth, high-gloss finish and allows for a wide range of color options, powder coating offers a more durable, long-lasting finish.
 Caliper painting not only improves the aesthetic appeal of your vehicle but also helps to prolong the life of your brake calipers, ensuring your car looks great and performs reliably on the road.